College-Track/fy21_hs_survey/text/executive_summary_pt1.md

 Boyle Heights led the way with an NPS score of 69%, edging out The Durant Center who also had a strong score of 67%.
 San Francisco, Aurora, Oakland, and Watts were the other sites with above a 50% NPS score.

-Of note, Watts had the third highest rate of promoters, with 66% of students responding positively, but also the forth highest rate of detractors with 15% of students responding less favorably.
+Of note, Watts had the third highest rate of promoters, with 66% of students identified as such, but also the forth highest rate of detractors with 15% of students responding less favorably.

 #### General Highlights